jiyechoi02/Planit/README.md

 - Main Page
 2. How to reload after update table view?
     —> pull down working (refresh)! but reload whole data every time,  fix to add only new data to the list, auto-refresh
 3. Get data & generate start date --> After finishing the Algorithm
+4. Working on the tool bar buttons ( they dont do anything yet so i kept add/delete button just for now by putting them on the weird position rn)

 - Calendar Page
 4. <del> How to send them to the calendar --> need to implement our own calendar?</del>
-5. Get data from the calendar and display today’s todo
+5. <del>Get data from the calendar and display today’s todo</del>
 6. <del> When we select date, show the todo list below</del>
 7. not sure how to display 'bar' on events
 8. need to figure out how to display task from start date to end date
 9. still working on the calendar UI ofc!
+10. Need to allow users to block out dates.
+11. How to handle overloads?
+12. Need to give users options.
+May want to give users options to select how early or late they like to work toward a deadline
+13. to warn users when a new task needs more than the maximum work that can be allocated before the deadline.

 - Task Page
-7. add buttons (cancel, clear)
+7. <del>add buttons (cancel, clear) </del>

 ---------------------------------------------------------------------------
 # What I have done so far